hr-sobuj/student-aid-api/README.md

-# Fundraising for Education - Frontend Repository
+# Fundraising for Education - Backend Repository

 This repository contains the frontend code for the Fundraising for Education project.
 The project aims to support disadvantaged students by providing a platform for fundraising and facilitating secure donations.

 ## Technologies Used

-- HTML, CSS, JavaScript
+- JavaScript
-- React.js framework
+- Node.js, Express.js
 - MongoDB with Mongoose for the database
-- Integration of SSLCOMMERZ for secure payment processing
+- SSLCOMMERZ for secure payment processing

 ## Features